PurpleBooth/a-good-readme-template/CONTRIBUTING.md

 ## Pull Requests

-Pull requests are, a great way to get your ideas into this repository.
+Pull requests are a great way to get your ideas into this repository.

 When deciding if I merge in a pull request I look at the following
 things: